wanderson43/Turn-Down-For-Watt/README.md

 Download Django
 ```

-## Deployment
+## Local Hosting

-cd into the main directories
+cd into the main directories.
 Then run python manage.py runserver